top of page

 Current Evidence for Giving Babies Probiotics

-Studies looking at probiotics given to babies in the first year tend to be varied in their results so reliable conclusions are difficult to draw, however there are some probiotcs that have been linked with particular issues, which you can read below.
+Studies looking at probiotics given to babies in the first year tend to be varied in their results so reliable conclusions are difficult to draw, however there are some probiotics that have been linked with particular issues, which you can read below.

 ALLERGY PREVENTION & Probiotics in Babies